mmarfinetz/CoW-Governance/PROPOSALS_TAB_FIX.md

 ## Summary

-The Proposals tab error was caused by the same root issue as the main dashboard blank screen - unstable function references in `useEffect` dependencies.
-By switching from depending on `filterByTimeRange` (function) to `dateRange` (data object), we've eliminated all infinite loop issues and the dashboard now runs smoothly across all tabs.
+The Proposals tab error was caused by unstable function references in `useEffect` dependencies.
+The `fetchData` function was being recreated on every render, causing infinite loops when used as a dependency or returned as `refetch`.
+By wrapping `fetchData` in `useCallback` with proper dependencies, we've created stable function references that only change when the underlying data (`filterByTimeRange`) actually changes.
+This eliminates all infinite loop issues and the dashboard now runs smoothly across all tabs.